 Both flexible working and home working would normally be considered a permanent contractual change, if agreed.

 Employees are entitled to carry over a maximum of 1 weeks' annual leave from one year to the next.
+Holiday carried over must be taken in January.
 Any entitlement in excess of the 1 week that has not been taken will be lost.
 Only in exceptional circumstances will the Head of Department approve the carryover of holiday beyond 1 week’s leave.

 if you are sick whilst on holiday please report it to your manager.
 Eduserv may, at its discretion, reinstate some or all of the period of sickness or injury but only in exceptional circumstances and may request evidence of a medical certificate from a doctor.